AFrenchBanana/GaTS/README.md

 ```

 ## Depenedencies
-To install all dependenceis you can run `python3 GaTS.py -setup`
+To install all dependenceis you can run `python3 GaTS.py -s`

 ### List of required dependencies:
 Git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git